-Seth Crofts, Pro Vice-Chancellor and Dean of the Faculty of Health and Social Care said: “The Faculty of Health and Social Care has an established reputation for providing an excellent student experience with high level tutorial support.
+Seth Crofts, Pro Vice-Chancellor and Dean of the Faculty of Health, Social Care and Medicine said: “The Faculty of Health, Social Care and Medicine has an established reputation for providing an excellent student experience with high level tutorial support.
 We are determined that our Medical School will follow this tradition enabling our students to be resilient and flexible doctors who are able to respond to the current challenges in the NHS.
 We are keen to recruit students from a wide range of backgrounds who have a real commitment to the populations that we serve across the North West.”

 “Our programme will strongly endorse multi-professional learning and will draw on a wide expertise from doctors who are clinical experts at our hospital and community partners across the North West.
 We are developing a state of the art teaching facility on the Ormskirk campus to house the new Medical School, which will provide leading clinical simulation and laboratory facilities making use of the latest interactive technology.”